-Nearly every career in the healthcare industry is in increasingly high demand -- especially nursing.
-Nurses care for patients in a number of ways, and professionals who commit to extra training in order to become nurse practitioners have an even wider scope of responsibilities in healthcare.
+Nearly every career in the healthcare industry is in increasingly high demand, especially nursing.
+Nurses care for patients in a number of ways, and professionals who commit to extra training in order to become nurse practitioners have an even wider scope of responsibilities.
 A nurse practitioner (NP), also known as an Advanced Registered Nurse Practitioner (ARNP) in some jurisdictions, performs tasks comparable to that of a doctor, from prescribing medication or ordering and interpreting the results of tests to performing minor surgeries.
-NPs usually earn a master's degree, though some schools are phasing this out for the purpose of introducing a doctoral degree.
+Online Nurse Practioner programs usually culminate in a master's degree, though some schools are phasing this out for the purpose of introducing a doctoral degree.

 Because NP students usually intend to seek licensure as a nurse practitioner, it is essential that they select an accredited program.
 Licensing and certification boards will not recognize a degree earned through a non-accredited school.
-Students can check accreditation status through the US Department of Education, which maintains a registry of accredited colleges and universities.
+Along with completing an accredited NP program, students seeking licensure must pass a certification exam offered by the American Nurses Credentialing Center (ANCC) in their corresponding specialty.
 Read More

-Comprehensive List of Online Colleges & Universities for a Nurse Practitioner (NP) Degree
+Comprehensive List of Colleges & Universities for an Online Nurse Practitioner (NP) Degree

 Overview of Available Online Nurse Practitioner Programs